Don't Make These Medicare Mistakes if You Lose Your Job After 65

 That can be a big problem if you lose your job unexpectedly.
 You'll need to make some moves quickly after you lose your job if you want to avoid penalties and expensive coverage gaps.

 It's easy to make those mistakes.
 You have up to eight months after you leave your job and lose your employer's coverage to sign up for Medicare Part B without a late-enrollment penalty.
-(Part B covers doctor and outpatient services.)
+(Part B covers doctor visits and outpatient services.)
 If you wait more than eight months, you may have to pay a lifetime penalty of 10 percent of the cost of Part B for every 12 months you should have been enrolled in Medicare but were not.
-You'll also have to wait until the next general enrollment period to sign up for Medicare, which runs from January through March with coverage starting on July 1.
+You'll also have to wait until the next general enrollment period to sign up for Medicare, which runs from January through March with coverage starting July 1.

 When COBRA bites

-Many people who are still working sign up for Medicare Part A at 65 because it's free, but if they work for a company with 20 or more employees and have coverage from their employer, they may choose to delay signing up for Part B so they don't have to pay the Part B premium of $144.60 or more (depending on their income.
+Many people who are still working sign up for Medicare Part A at 65 because it's free.
+If they work for a company with 20 or more employees and have coverage from their employer, they may choose to delay signing up for Part B so they don't have to pay the monthly premium of $170.10 or more, depending on their income.
 If you're 65 or older and you or your spouse work for a company with 20 or more employees, your job-based insurance is considered your primary coverage, and Medicare is secondary.

 The problem: Even though COBRA coverage looks exactly like your employer's coverage, Medicare rules don't see it that way.
 As soon as you leave your job and lose your coverage as an employee, Medicare generally becomes your primary coverage — even if you keep their coverage through COBRA.
 If you don't sign up for Medicare when you leave your job, you could end up with big coverage gaps and big bills.

-After she experienced some expensive medical issues, she received a $150,000 bill from her COBRA insurance company.
+After she experienced some expensive medical problems, she received a $150,000 bill from her COBRA insurance company.
 The insurer argued that it shouldn't have paid the bulk of her claims because Medicare should have been her primary coverage — even if she hadn't signed up for it.
 The company ended up dropping the bill after the woman hired a lawyer to write to her employer and the insurer explaining that she was not adequately notified of the Medicare rules when she left her job.

-He knew he and his wife had up to eight months to sign up for Medicare and had been focusing on the eight-month timeframe to avoid the late-enrollment penalty, and didn't realize he and his wife needed to sign up for Medicare right away to get the primary coverage.
+He knew he and his wife had up to eight months to sign up for Medicare and had been focusing on the eight-month time frame to avoid the late-enrollment penalty.
+But he didn't realize that they needed to sign up for Medicare right away to get the primary coverage.
 Giardini-Russell let him know about the rules just in time for him and his wife to sign up for Medicare and get her chemo covered.

-Save 25% when you join AARP and enroll in Automatic Renewal for first year.
+Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Check with your employer

-"The COBRA policy may pay out as primary insurance for a while, because you didn't realize you should have had Medicare, and then something big happens — you need surgery or have an expensive procedure — and that causes the insurer to look at your claims and enrollment a bit more closely,” says Casey Schwarz, senior counsel for education and federal policy with the Medicare Rights Center.
-“At that point they say they are only paying 20 percent of the Medicare-approved amount, and they may say they shouldn't have been paying any of these claims in the past."
+"The COBRA policy may pay out as primary insurance for a while, because you didn't realize you should have had Medicare, and then something big happens — you need surgery or have an expensive procedure — and that causes the insurer to look at your claims and enrollment a bit more closely,” Schwarz says.
+“At that point, they say they are only paying 20 percent of the Medicare-approved amount, and they may say they shouldn't have been paying any of these claims in the past."